-After determining that the NCAA is susceptible to suit as an indirect recipient of federal funds under Title VI, it is clear that a plaintiff should have the opportunity to prove that the Operation Gold Grant is discriminatory in violation of Title VI.
-Private individuals may sue under Title VI for damages, so relief or being injunctive anyone discriminated against by the Operation Gold Grant, such as Liam from Part I of this Note, could bring suit against the NCAA.
+&lt;sup>178 See, e.g., Thomas O'Toole, Big Ten Adds More Penalties to Penn State, USA TODAY (July 23, 2012, 12:59 PM), violation of Title VI.
+Private individuals may sue under Title VI for injunctive relief or damages, so anyone being discriminated against by the Operation Gold Grant, such as Liam from Part I of this Note, could bring suit against the NCAA.
 Discrimination includes when similarly situated persons are treated differently because of their national origin.
-Thanks to the Operation Gold Grant, two studentathletes such as Mark and Liam from Part I of this Note, identical outside of their national origin, get treated very differently in regards to collecting Olympic medal bonus money that they earned.
+180 Thanks to the Operation Gold Grant, two student-athletes such as Mark and Liam from Part I of this Note, identical outside of their national origin, get treated very differently in regards to collecting Olympic medal bonus money that they earned.
 This discrimination is fairly significant, as since great time commitment required to compete at a high level often prevents student-athletes from getting jobs, the \$10,000 and \$46,000 that Drouin and Lenore, respectively, had to decline, would have been an enormous benefit.

 The major obstacle for a plaintiff attempting to prove that the Operation Gold Grant is discriminatory is that to sue under Title VI the plaintiff must show intentional discrimination, rather than the more lenient disparate impact standard.
 To show intentional discrimination, the bylaw must have been adopted "because of, not merely in spite of, its adverse effects upon an identifiable group."
-However, similar to in Prvor, where the plaintiffs were able to get past a Rule 12(b)(6) motion by pleading a "short and plain statement...showing that [they were] entitled to relief" despite a lack of specific facts showing prima facie intentional discrimination, a plaintiff challenging the Operation Gold Grant will be able to plead a short and plain statement and be able to reach discovery in an attempt to uncover more evidence of intentional discrimination.
-This statement can rely mainly on the wording of the Operation Gold Grant itself.
+However, similar to in Pryor, where the plaintiffs were able to get past a Rule 12(b)(6) motion by pleading a "short and plain statement...showing that [they were] entitled to relief" despite a lack of specific facts showing prima facie intentional discrimination, 184 a